 - 3.10.1.
 Season Demotion: Drivers with a 2.00 2.99 Safety Rating at the conclusion of the season will remain with the same License Class, while drivers with a Safety Rating below 2.00 at the conclusion of the season will be demoted to the previous tier of License Class. - 3.10.2.
-Reckless Driver Demotion: Drivers whose Safety Ratings drops below 1.00 at any point during a season, including participants in the Pro Series, will be immediately demoted to the previous License Class. - 3.10.3.
-Whenever a driver receives a License Class Demotion, his or her Safety Rating is increased by approximately 1.00.
+Reckless Driver Demotion: Reckless Driver Demotion: Drivers whose Safety Ratings drops below 1.00 at any point during a season, including participants in the Pro Series, will be immediately demoted to the previous License Class. - 3.10.3.
+Whenever a driver receives a License Class Demotion, his or her Minimum Participation Requirement (MPR) is not changed from its current value.
+Additionally, his or her Safety Rating is updated to match the overlapping value within the new License Class.
 This "reset" provides drivers with additional room for improving their SR at the new License Class level before risking another demotion. - 3.10.4.
-Rookie and Class D License holders are not subject to demotions of any kind. - 3.10.5.
+Rookie and Class D License holders are not subject to demotions of any kind.

+3.10.5.
 Former iRacing.com Pro Series License holders must improve their Class A License to a minimum of a 4.00 Safety Rating and only then will they be automatically reinstated as an iRacing.com Pro Series License holder.
 Moreover, if they drop below a Class A License at any time, their favored status is eliminated and they must meet the License Class promotion requirements as normal.